 4. Car accident

 Drugs and alcohol can make it very difficult for people to operate a motor vehicle in a safe manner.
 This is why many people who cause car accidents are found to be under the influence of these substances.
 Getting behind the wheel when you are drunk or stoned will be putting your life at risk.
 You will also be endangering the lives of every other driver that you encounter while you are on the road.
 Perhaps you have already caused a car accident.
 You might have been lucky and the accident was not serious and there were no injuries.
-If this is the case, you should check yourself into a rehab facility before you are involved in a much more serious car accident with injuries and fatalities.
+If this is the case, you should check yourself into an Orlando rehab facility before you are involved in a much more serious car accident with injuries and fatalities.

 5. Health problems

 Drugs and alcohol are both poisons.
 Therefore, it is only a matter of time until you start to feel the effects of your constant abuse of these substances.
 The health problems that you will experience have a lot to do with the substances you are abusing and how often you are using them.
 You need to get help before your body shuts down because of all the poison you are putting into it.
 You should make plans to get treatment if you have become hospitalized because of your drug or alcohol abuse.